Starts at $0 + state fees and only takes 5-10 minutes

 As of the beginning of 2024, LLCs are required to file a beneficial ownership information report, or BOI report.
 This report, filed with the Financial Crimes Enforcement Network (FinCEN), details some information about your beneficial owners.
 A “beneficial owner” is anyone who gets significant economic benefit from the LLC or exerts significant control over it.
 Filing the report is free.

-You will need a business bank account for your LLC to clearly separate your personal and business finances, and you’ll probably want a business credit card for work-related expenses as well.
+You will need a how to open a business bank account for your LLC to clearly separate your personal and business finances, and you’ll probably want a business credit card for work-related expenses as well.
 It’s also a good idea to use accounting software like ZenBusiness Money or QuickBooks or even hire an accountant to handle your bookkeeping for you.

 Depending on your state, you may need a general business license to operate your LLC in compliance with state requirements.
 For an Amazon dropshipper, whether you need any additional licenses or permits largely depends on the types of products you sell.
 You might not need any industry-specific licenses, but if you sell goods that are regulated by the government, you may require licensure.
 Don’t forget to check with your state to see if there are franchise or privilege taxes assessed on LLCs, and also see if your municipal and/or county government entities have any further licensing requirements.